George Martorano, the longest-serving first-time non-violent prisoner for cannabis is looking to make his Hip Hemp Cafe in Atlantic City a dispensary.

 He did indeed put his mugshot on his Mugshot IPA beer.

-Martorano opened Hip Hemp Cafe first in Philadelphia.
+Martorano opened the first Hip Hemp Cafe in Philadelphia.
 There are now two in Philly’s Bella Vista and Southwest Philly neighborhoods.
 They also have stores in Atlantic City and Newark, Delaware.

-He has established the Growfather brand.
-Martorano’s goal is for it to become as popular as Hershey bars.
+He has also established the Growfather brand.
+Martorano’s goal is to get the brand to to become as popular as Hershey bars.

 In addition, about 200 different items are featured in the Hip Hemp Cafes.
 It took two years of sourcing to filter products.